-Peak Time Savings is a program from ComEd that pays customers back for using less electricity.
-ComEd will credit your electric bill when you reduce your electricity use during Peak Time Savings Hours, which typically occur for a few hours between 11 a.m. and 7 p.m. – when most air conditioners are on, stores are open and factories are running.
+Peak Time Savings is a program from ComEd that pays you back for using less energy.
+ComEd will credit your energy bill when you reduce your energy use during Peak Time Savings Summer Hours, which typically occur for a few hours between 11 a.m. and 7 p.m. – when most air conditioners are on, stores are open and factories are running.
 Historically ComEd has announced between three and five Peak Time Savings Summer Hours during the summer season, which runs between May 1 and October 31.

 You have a smart meter if the meter number on your bill begins with a '2.'
 Check the 'Meter Information' box near the top of the back of your bill.
 Smart meters also have a Silver Spring Networks or Aclara sticker affixed at the top of the face of the meter.
 Smart meters do not have spinning dials on their faces.